 Returning to the place where they began their undefeated run to the 2012 World Series title, the Giants face the St. Louis Cardinals in a day-night doubleheader Saturday after the series opener was postponed because of rain.

 "We've been losing some games but the attitude's been good.
 That's one thing we never lose," center fielder Angel Pagan told the Giants' official website.
 "We play with a lot of perseverance and determination to go out there and try to get everything better and play hard and believe that things will change."

-Perhaps a return to Busch Stadium will help San Francisco start to string together wins yet again.
+Perhaps a return to Busch Stadium will help San Francisco start to string together wins again.

 The Giants trailed the Cardinals 3-1 in last year's NL championship series but ran off seven straight victories to win the World Series, starting with a 5-0 win at Busch in Game 5.

 St. Louis (35-18), however, owns the best record in the majors and outscored the Giants 20-7 while taking two of three at San Francisco in early April.
 This series begins a stretch of 12 of 14 on the road for the Giants, featuring games against the NL's top teams in the Cardinals, Arizona, Pittsburgh and Atlanta.
 San Francisco also hosts Toronto for two games during that span.